npci/falcon/examples/README.md

 You can verify it with the similar way we verified the root-ca end-point above.

 4. **Create ROOTCA identities**
 * Note:- Every identity registration job must be executed in the same namespace where the respective CA's are running.
-And the admin credentials secret name must be supplied to the values file at `Values.mspca_ica_secret`
+And the admin credentials secret name must be supplied to the values file at `Values.ica_secret`
 ```
 helm install rootca-ops -n orderer helm-charts/fabric-ops/ -f examples/fabric-ops/rootca/rootca-identities.yaml
 ```